Select Page

 Lessons Learned

-The Berlin Airlift demonstrated the determination of the Western Allies to maintain a free and independent West Berlin.
-It also highlighted the failure of the Soviet Union’s attempt to subdue the city through economic isolation.
+The Berlin Airlift showed just how resolved was the West to defend an open and free West Berlin.
+It also focused its attention on the Soviet Union’s inability to control the city through economic strangulation.

-In 1949, the Allied-controlled sections of Germany, including Berlin, were formally divided into two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+In 1949, the Allied-controlled sections of Germany, including Berlin, were formally divided into two separate countries: The two germanies were the Federal Republic of Germany also known as West Germany and the German Democratic Republic also known as East Germany.

 The Berlin Wall